Jonesus/jonesus.dev/content/projects/prodeko-community/index.md

 ---
 title: Prodeko Community
+description:
+    Online multimedia platform for blogs, podcasts and videos for the guild of industrian engineering and management, Prodeko
 startYear: 2021
 cover: screenshot.png
 coverAlt:
     Front page of Prodeko Community website, with a logo banner and highlighted videos visible.
 githubLink: https://github.com/Prodeko/prodeko-community
+favicon: 🌈
 ---

 In the spring of 2021, a friend of mine was volunteering for the annual ball